Inheritance claim if you are left out of a will

 - Any person who the deceased stood in the role as a parent to (stepchildren etc)

-- Any person who immediately before death was being maintaining either wholly or partly
+- Any person who immediately before death was being financially maintained either wholly or partly by the deceased.

 Most cases are settled at mediation given the cost risks to both parties.